-You may have heard more and more about EAT since the medic update in August 2018.
+When it comes to WordPress SEO tips, you may have heard more and more about EAT since the medic update in August 2018.

 Eat stands for Expertise, Authority, and Trustworthiness.
 This acronym was created by Google in their SEO Starter Kit to give a blueprint of building quality content that ranks well in Google.

 On the other side of EAT, Google came up with the acronym YMYL to remove or de-rank un-quality content in Google SERPs.
-YMYL stands for your money, your life and refers to content that can impact users’ happiness, health or wealth.
+YMYL stands for your money, your life and refers to content that can impact users’ happiness, health, or wealth.

 For example, if you are a high school student but are writing about how to cure cancer, your content will likely never rank?

-Because you are not a doctor (well, some of you maybe).
+Because you are not a doctor (well, some of you may be).

 Google is only going to rank medical content from trustworthy, and authority sites like WebMD, Healthline, and other sites that have actual doctors writing the content.